ctphoenix/Python-Course-Material/chapter4.md

 ---
-title       : Module 2 (Language Processing) Extra Exercises description : Exercises for Homework attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Homework: Translations of Hamlet description : In this homework, we will find and plot the distribution of word frequencies for each translation of Hamlet.
+Perhaps the distribution of word frequencies of Hamlet depends on the translation --- let's find out! attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:NormalExercise lang:python xp:100 skills:1 key:07ea54b341
 ## Exercise 1

-In these bonus exercises, we will find and plot the distribution of word frequencies for each translation of Hamlet.
+In this homework, we will find and plot the distribution of word frequencies for each translation of Hamlet.
 Perhaps the distribution of word frequencies of Hamlet depends on the translation --- let's find out!

 For these exercises, functions `count_words_fast`, `read_book`, and `word_stats` are already defined from the main module.